oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 {% img blog/jhipster-digital-ocean/do-ssl-redirect.png alt:"DigitalOcean load balancer ssl redirect settings" width:"800" %}{: .center-image }

+Once again, update the redirect URIs in Okta to allow the newly configured domain.
+Set up the URIs with `https://yourDomain` prefix.

-Test the configuration navigating to http://yourDomain.
+Test the configuration navigating to `http://yourDomain`.
 First the load balancer should redirect to HTTPs, and then the gateway should redirect to the Okta sign in page.

 ## Learn more about JHipster and cloud deployment